Marco-Scherillo/DeckMaster/DigiDex Brainstorming.md

 ---
 title: DigiDex Brainstorming
 ---

-Mobile App Dev - App Brainstorming Example
+# Mobile App Dev - App Brainstorming Example

-Favorite Existing Apps - List
+## Favorite Existing Apps

+**List:**
-Instagram
+- Instagram
-TCGPlayer
+- TCGPlayer
-Yu-Gi-Oh!
+- Yu-Gi-Oh!
 Neuron
-Google Lens
-Google Maps
-Reddit
-Notes
-Messages
-eBay
-Cardmarket

-Favorite Existing Apps - Categorize and Evaluate

-Instagram
-Category: Photo & Video / Social
-Mobile: Website is view only, uses camera, mobile-first experience.
-Story: Allows users to share their lives in pictures and enhance their content with filters.
-Market: Anyone that takes pictures could enjoy this app.
-Ability to follow and hashtag based on interests and categories allows users with unique interests to engage with relevant content.
-Habit: Users can post throughout the day many times.
-Features like "Stories" encourage more candid posting as well.
-Users can explore endless pictures in any category imaginable whenever they want.
-Very habit forming!
-Scope: Instagram started out extremely narrow focused, just posting pics and viewing feeds.
-Has expanded to a somewhat larger scope including "Instagram Stories" and messenger features.

-TCGPlayer
-Category: Shopping / Collectibles
-Mobile: Uses camera to scan trading cards, mobile-first pricing and collection tools.
-Story: Lets collectors quickly check card details and prices, manage binders, and buy/sell on the go.
-Market: Trading card game players, collectors, and card shops.
-Habit: Opened frequently after pack openings or before trades to verify prices and card info.
-Scope: Began as a pricing guide; expanded to marketplace, collection management, and deck tools.

-New App Ideas - List

-DuelDex (Yu-Gi-Oh! deck companion with scan-to-unlock) Allows users to browse all cards via API while using the phone camera to scan physical cards and mark them as “scanned/unlocked.”
-Includes Deck Scanner Reminders and a Shops tab (map) to find nearby card stores.

-Card Value Tracker
-Tracks a personal watchlist of cards and alerts users when prices move beyond thresholds.

-Digital Trade Binder
-Lets users mark scanned cards as “for trade,” generate shareable lists, and log trades.

-Pack Opening Logger
-Quickly logs new pulls with camera, timestamps, and optional location tag (shop/event).

-Tournament Tracker
-Stores match results, opponents, and deck versions; visualizes win rates over time.

-Top 3 New App Ideas

-DuelDex
-Pack Opening Logger
-Digital Trade Binder

-New App Ideas - Evaluate and Categorize

-DuelDex
-Description: A Yu-Gi-Oh! deck companion that connects physical collecting to a digital experience.
-Users can view every card via API, but cards appear grayed out until they are scanned with the phone camera to mark them as “scanned/unlocked.”
-Includes Deck Scanner Reminders and a Shops (Map) tab showing nearby card stores and directions.
-Category: Gaming / Companion Tool
-Mobile: Camera image-to-text/recognition for scanning; push notifications for reminders; GPS + embedded map for local shops; local storage for offline progress.
-Story: Bridges the nostalgia of real card collecting with an organized, digital “dex.”
-Players grow their verified collection by scanning the cards they actually own and discover nearby places to buy or trade.
-Market: Yu-Gi-Oh! players (casual to competitive), collectors, and local card shops.
-Habit: Used after pack openings to scan new cards, before meets/tournaments to review decks, and periodically via reminders to keep collections current.
-Scope:
-V1—API browsing, scan-to-unlock, reminders;
-V2—deck building & favorites;
-V3—scan history, offline mode;
-V4—price tracking, account sync.

-Select a repo
-DuelDex-App (Android/Kotlin)
+- Google Lens
+- Google Maps
+- Reddit
+- Notes
+- Messages
+- eBay
+- Cardmarket

+---

+## Favorite Existing Apps - Categorize and Evaluate

+### **Instagram**
+**Category:** Photo & Video / Social
+**Mobile:** Website is view-only; uses camera; mobile-first experience.
+**Story:** Allows users to share their lives in pictures and enhance their content with filters.
+**Market:** Anyone who takes pictures.
+Users can follow and hashtag by interests, engaging with relevant content.
+**Habit:** Users post multiple times a day.
+“Stories” encourage spontaneous sharing.
+Endless exploration of photos makes it very habit-forming.
+**Scope:** Began as a simple photo-sharing app; expanded to include Stories, Reels, and Messaging.

+---

+### **TCGPlayer**
+**Category:** Shopping / Collectibles
+**Mobile:** Uses camera to scan trading cards; mobile-first pricing and collection tools.
+**Story:** Lets collectors check card details and prices, manage binders, and buy/sell on the go.
+**Market:** Trading card players, collectors, and card shops.
+**Habit:** Frequently used after pack openings or before trades to verify prices and card info.
+**Scope:** Started as a pricing guide; expanded into a marketplace and deck management tool.

+---

+## New App Ideas - List

+- **DuelDex** — Yu-Gi-Oh! deck companion with scan-to-unlock feature.
+  Allows users to browse all cards via API, scan physical cards with the camera, and mark them as “unlocked.”
+Includes deck reminders and a Shops tab with local store maps.

+- **Card Value Tracker** — Watchlist of cards with price alerts when thresholds are crossed.

+- **Digital Trade Binder** — Scan cards marked “for trade,” generate shareable lists, and log trades.

+- **Pack Opening Logger** — Log new pulls using the camera with timestamps and optional location tags.

+- **Tournament Tracker** — Track matches, opponents, deck versions, and visualize win rates.

+---

+## Top 3 New App Ideas

+1. **DuelDex**
+2. **Pack Opening Logger**
+3. **Digital Trade Binder**

+---

+## New App Ideas - Evaluate and Categorize

+### **DuelDex**
+**Description:**
+A Yu-Gi-Oh! deck companion connecting physical collecting with a digital experience.
+Users can view every card via API, but cards appear grayed out until scanned via the phone camera.
+Includes Deck Scanner Reminders and a Shops (Map) tab showing nearby card stores.

+**Category:** Gaming / Companion Tool
+**Mobile Features:**
+- Camera image recognition for scanning
+- Push notifications for reminders
+- GPS and embedded map for nearby shops
+- Local storage for offline progress

+**Story:**
+Bridges the nostalgia of real card collecting with a digital “dex.”
+Players grow their verified collection by scanning cards they own and discovering local trade spots.

+**Market:**
+Yu-Gi-Oh! players (casual and competitive), collectors, and local card shops.

+**Habit:**
+Used after pack openings to scan new cards, before meets/tournaments to review decks, and periodically via reminders to stay updated.

+**Scope:**
+- **V1:** API browsing, scan-to-unlock, reminders
+- **V2:** Deck building & favorites
+- **V3:** Scan history, offline mode
+- **V4:** Price tracking, account sync

+---

+## Select a Repo
+**Repository Name:** `DuelDex-App`
+**Tech Stack:** Android / Kotlin